-Pot roast used to be reserved just for weekends, when you had hours to slow cook a roast on the stove.
-As it has done for so many other classic recipes, the Instant Pot makes cooking a pot roast so much quicker than cooking a roast on the stove.
-What’s even better is that the pressure cooking process intensifies the flavor of the ingredients and makes the meat unbelievably tender.
+Pot roast used to be reserved just for days when you had hours to slow cook a roast in the oven.
+As it has done for so many other classic recipes, the Instant Pot makes cooking a pot roast faster than using the stove or oven.
+What’s even better is that the pressure cooking process intensifies the flavors of the ingredients and makes the meat unbelievably tender.
 This truly is the best pot roast recipe I’ve tried!

 - You’ll only need one pot – your Instant Pot (or other pressure cooker) to make this meal.